jac307/MediaArtTutorials/Blender/11_Intro_to_Armatures.md

 ---

-# 🦴 Intro to Armatures
+# 🦴 Intro to Armatures (Rigging)
 **Time:** 1 hour

 ---

 ## 🎯 Objective

-**Goal**: Add bones (armatures) to your character, pose them, and create expressive still shots using camera and lighting.
+**Goal**: Rig your character by adding an armature (bones) to your character, pose them, and create expressive still shots using camera and lighting.

+## 🦴 What is Rigging?

+**Rigging** is the process of creating a digital skeleton (called an *armature*) for a 3D model so it can move.
+Each "bone" in the armature controls part of the model, allowing artists to pose and animate characters or objects.
+Rigging connects the static mesh to this bone structure using *weight painting*, which determines how much each bone influences nearby parts of the model.
+It's a key step for bringing 3D characters to life in animation and games.

+---

 ## 🔧 Tools You’ll Use